Selling With Bid for Wine

 What is meant by a 'Reserve Price'?

 A reserve price is the lowest price that you will accept for your item.
-It is not made public, but bidders will know if their bid has not reached the reserve price.
+It is normally disclosed in the listing though you can elect for it to be suppressed.
+Bidders will know if their bid has not reached the reserve price.

 Should I set a Reserve Price or Starting Price on my lot?

-We generally recommend that lots are listed without a Reserve Price or Starting Price of £1.
+We generally recommend that lots are listed without a Reserve Price and a Starting Price of £4.

 Can I include professional reviews in my listings?